makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP8.md

 #### Smart Contract Implementation

-Governance Communications Multisig:
+Governance Communications multi-sig:
 `insert`

-- Implementation: Initial distribution to the Core Unit multisig will be manual until an automated solution is in place.
+- Implementation: Initial distribution to the Core Unit multi-sig will be manual until an automated solution is in place.
-- Ownership: This multisig will be 1 of 1 initially, with additional signers being added as needed.
+- Ownership: This multi-sig will be 1 of 1 initially, with additional signers being added as needed.
-- Frequency: Protocol distributions to the multisig will occur during the last week of the month with all the other budget disbursements.
+- Frequency: Protocol distributions to the multi-sig will occur during the last week of the month with all the other budget disbursements.

-Governance Communications Continuous Operation Multisig: `insert`
+Governance Communications Continuous Operation multi-sig: `insert`

-* Implementation: This multisig will be funded in full upon successful onboarding of the Governance Communications Core Unit.
+- Implementation: This multi-sig will be funded in full upon successful onboarding of the Governance Communications Core Unit.
-* Access: In order for funds to be accessed from this multisig, the Maker protocol must be in a state where it is unable to pay team salaries due to protocol error, shutdown and/or under governance attack.
+- Access: In order for funds to be accessed from this multi-sig, the Maker protocol must be in a state where it is unable to pay team salaries due to protocol error, shutdown and/or under governance attack.
-* Ownership: The Continuous Operation Multisig will require 3 of 6 signatures from the following keyholders.
+- Ownership: The Continuous Operation multi-sig will require 3 of 6 signatures from the following keyholders.
 This may be expanded to other critical Core Units as they are formed:

 `Nadia (Growth CU): 0xc8E6c287F6c127AFE5e4CB30bC440607b44c35f8`